What's this about?

 Accountability

-Creating a game which deals with the topic of mental health needs to be scientifically sound in order to convey the right message and avoid unwanted side effects.
+A game about mental health has to be scientifically sound so it communicates the right message and avoids unwanted side effects.

 Individual

-The journey towards self acceptance is highly individual.
-Everyone is at the different point in their life, and so the experience needs to cater to everyones needs.
+The journey toward self-acceptance is deeply individual.
+People are at different points in life, so the experience needs to cater to each.

 Low budget